 TOOLBAR.
 The buttons on the toolbar of the main window are associated with the menu commands already mentioned.
 Some of these buttons change depending on whether you activate the assessment or the design view.

-Open home page.
-It shows Ergo/IBV home page.
+- Open Task/Workstation. workstation selected from the list. - Open home page.
+It shows Ergo/IBV home page. - New Task/Workstation.

-New Task/Workstation.
 This button creates a task or workstation.